renjuanand/go/vcli/README.md

-# vCLI
+# vcli

-vCLI is an interactive vSphere CLI built on top of govmomi.
+vcli is an interactive vSphere CLI built on top of govmomi.